efeslab/ZipChannel_SGX_attack/map_epc_slices/README.md

 I never fully automated the process of pre-computing the cache slices.
-The file in SampleEnclave/pfn2slice contains the final output.
+[`..SampleEnclave/pfn2slice.h`](..SampleEnclave/pfn2slice.h)  contains sample output from running all the tools in this directory.

-To generate this, I ran something like
+High level instructions to generate the file:
 ```
 for i in `seq 10` ; do time sudo taskset -c 1 ./app >> log_may26_2021 ; done
 ```